aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->5: else if True:
                ^

-    Python gave us the following informative message about the possible cause of the error:

-        expected ':'

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.
+    Python expected a colon at the position indicated.
+    However, adding a colon or replacing something else by a colon would not fix the problem.

-    You likely meant to use Python's `elif` keyword but wrote `else if` instead
+    You likely meant to use Python's `elif` keyword but wrote `else if` instead.